-- Transit Department - Various exceptions noted in which the final count noted during the inventory observation did not agree to the final listing provided. - Some items noted on the inventory listing with a negative number as the final count reported. - When tracing unit cost, exceptions were noted in which the unit cost per invoices paid did not agree to the unit cost per the inventory listing. - Central Shop - - It was noted that the final count report contained formula errors, which caused the report not to total correctly. - When tracing unit cost, exceptions were noted in which the unit cost per invoices paid did not agree to the unit cost per the inventory listing. - Water Department - Two exceptions noted in which the final count noted during the inventory observation did not agree to the final listing provided. - When tracing unit cost per listing to invoices, it was noted that unit cost is not being updated as cost of the items increase as well as some unit cost data could not be traced to support. - The inventory listing has improved from prior year; however, the listing is still piecemealed.
-One part of the inventory listing is maintained in excel, which shows units and unit cost, whereas the other part of the inventory listing is in the purchasing system, which only shows unit cost.
-The final inventory has to be manually calculated. - Purchasing Department - There were nine exceptions noted in which the final count noted during the inventory observation did not agree to the final listing provided. - When tracing unit cost, exceptions were noted in which the unit cost per invoices paid did not agree to the unit cost per the inventory listing.
+- Transit Department - Various exceptions noted in which the final count noted during the inventory observation did not agree to the final listing provided. - o Some items noted on the inventory listing with a negative number as the final count reported. - When tracing unit cost, exceptions were noted in which the unit cost per invoices paid did not agree to the unit cost per the inventory listing. - Central Shop - o It was noted that the final count report contained formula errors, which caused the report not to total correctly. - When tracing unit cost, exceptions were noted in which the unit cost per invoices paid did not agree to the unit cost per the inventory listing. - Water Department - Two exceptions noted in which the final count noted during the inventory observation did not agree to the final listing provided. - o When tracing unit cost per listing to invoices, it was noted that unit cost is not being updated as cost of the items increase as well as some unit cost data could not be traced to support. - One part of the inventory listing is maintained in excel, which shows units and unit cost, whereas the other part of the inventory listing is in the purchasing system, which only shows unit cost.
+The final inventory has to be manually calculated. - Purchasing Department - o There were nine exceptions noted in which the final count noted during the inventory observation did not agree to the final listing provided. - o When tracing unit cost, exceptions were noted in which the unit cost per invoices paid did not agree to the unit cost per the inventory listing.